-In the 1950s and 1960s, decolonization and patronage from competing Cold War powers created opportunities for new alliances among people across the colonial and postcolonial world.
+The 1950s constituted an era of transformation, where decolonization and patronage from competing Cold War powers created opportunities for new alliances among people across the colonial and postcolonial world.
 The turn of the millennium saw public commemorations of the fiftieth and sixtieth anniversaries of post-colonial independence in Asia and Africa, but also of the official gatherings that brought together representatives from new and aspiring nations, such as the 1955 Afro-Asia conference in Bandung, Indonesia.

 While major diplomatic initiatives such as the Bandung conference have gained scholarly attention in recent years, there is little study of the way in which non-state actors throughout the Global South interacted and conversed with each other – not in the key sites of international diplomacy, but through journeys, private initiatives, personal communication, and underground or lesser-known conferences and gatherings.

-This was not just an era of diplomacy among new political elites, but also a period of intensive social and cultural interaction among non-state actors in the postcolonial world.
+This was not just a decade of diplomacy among new political elites, but also a period of intensive social and cultural interaction among non-state actors in the postcolonial world.
 Across Asia and Africa, intellectuals, activists, and revolutionaries conversed across national, linguistic and ideological borders.
 Artists, poets, and performers experimented with new ideas and techniques for intellectual and cultural expression to create new visions of the nation.
 They engaged critically with communist, socialist and democratic ideas in circulation, constantly reformulated their political loyalties, and built up networks of intellectual and radical sociability.
 There is much more scope to bring cultural exchanges into a transnational frame, while examining the ways in which an emerging creative class interacted with activists at home and abroad during this time.

-Forthcoming in 2019: Special Issue: “Other Bandungs; Afro-Asian Networks in the Early Cold War”, Journal of World History 29:4 (Winter 2018/19) and Special Issue: “Trade Union Networks and the Politics of Expertise in an age of Afro-Asian solidarity, Journal of Social History 53:2 (December 2019)
+Special Issue on “Trade Union Networks and the Politics of Expertise in an Age of Afro-Asian Solidarity” in Journal of Social History 53:2 (Winter 2019)